Loss on drying:

 Higher creatine retention in the muscles improves training adaption and, by higher conversion of glucose into its storage form glycogen, also endurance.
-This could be achieved by simultaneous intake of creatine and large amounts of glucose (e. g. more than 35 g) or glucose and protein (ca. 50 g each) as the resulting insulin secretion improves creatine absorption and retention.
+A simultaneous intake of creatine could achieve this, and large amounts of glucose (e. g. more than 35 g) or glucose and protein (ca. 50 g each) as the resulting insulin secretion improves creatine absorption and retention.
 Such combined intake leads to significant, but often undesired additional calorie intake.
-Pinitol supplementation at low doses (up to 1 g per day) during creatine loading or preferably as a pre-load before creatine intake appears to augment creatine absorption and retention in a similar way.
+Pinitol supplementation at low doses (up to 1 g per day) during creatine loading or preferably as a pre-load before creatine intake appears to augment creatine absorption and retention similarly.
 Higher doses are not as effective.
 This insulin-resembling effect can promote the building of muscular mass in the body.
-It does, however, not stimulate growth of muscular mass beyond the natural limits and it has no anabolic effects.
+It does, however, not stimulate the growth of muscular mass beyond the natural limits, and it has no anabolic effects.
 Therefore pinitol can play a valuable role in sports nutrition.

 The acute toxicity of pinitol is low.
-Administration to animals for 28 days did not show negative effects.
-Single doses of several grams are well tolerated by humans.
+Administration to animals for 28 days did not show adverse effects.
+Humans well tolerate single doses of several grams.

 Pinitol is consumed for its physiological effects and therefore generally classified as a food and not as a food additive.

-In the EU pinitol has been consumed as part of the normal diet by consumption of carob and soy products for decades if not centuries.
-Only consumption of well exceeding levels the intake from these sources may require examination whether the specific use has to be authorised.
+In the EU, pinitol has been consumed as part of the regular diet by consumption of carob and soy products for decades if not centuries.
+Only consumption of well-exceeding levels the intake from these sources may require an examination of whether the specific use has to be authorised.
 Health claims have to be approved by the EU under conditions outlined in Regulation 1924/2006/EC, especially art.
 13 and 14.

 Any claim referring to treatment or cure of a disease makes a product a pharmaceutical which would require authorisation under pharmaceuticals legislation.